nymanjens/quizmaster/README.md

 [![Build Status](https://travis-ci.org/nymanjens/quizmaster.svg?branch=master)](https://travis-ci.org/nymanjens/quizmaster)

-This is a web-app to run locally while conducting a quiz (in real life) with about 4 groups.
+A web-app for conducting a quiz, including a page for players to enter their answers.

 ## Screenshot